adiba-javed/To-do-list-application/README.md

 # To-do-list-application
-aboutto built to do list application in python
+about to built to do list application in python